Is the Reversal Curse a Binding Problem? Uncovering Limitations of Transformers from a Basic Generalization Failure: Introduction

-A series of quantitative experiments support our hypotheses, and inform two designs for mitigating the Reversal Curse: 1) performing autoregressive prediction at the concept level, akin to Joint-Embedding Predictive Architectures (JEPA)~\citep{LeCun2022} and concept models~\citep{lcmteam2024largeconceptmodelslanguage}, and 2) building dedicated recognition modules which support disentangled concept representations.
+A series of quantitative experiments support our hypotheses, and inform two novel designs for mitigating the Reversal Curse: 1) performing autoregressive prediction at the concept level, akin to Joint-Embedding Predictive Architectures (JEPA)~\citep{LeCun2022} and concept models~\citep{lcmteam2024largeconceptmodelslanguage}, and 2) building dedicated recognition modules which support disentangled concept representations.
 We show that 1) a model design based on JEPA and in-batch contrastive learning could, for the first time to our knowledge, break the Reversal Curse with non-trivial performance without circumventing the problem, but suffers from entanglements that scale with model depth; 2) incorporating special memory layers~\citep{sukhbaatar2015end, berges2024memorylayersscale} into the recognition module could further boost generalization.

-Our high-level goal is to improve the \textit{parametric memory} of AI models, which we believe is important for handling difficult knowledge and reasoning tasks.
-Towards this end, we demonstrate that the reversal skill \textit{unlocks a new kind of parametric memory integration}, that allows models to \textit{implicitly ``chain'' pieces of information multiple steps away}.
-This enables the model to perform \textit{parametric forward-chaining} during information internalization to solve large-scale arithmetic reasoning problems with impressive performance, outperforming frontier LLMs based on non-parametric memory.
+We also demonstrate that the reversal skill unlocks a new kind of parametric memory integration, which allows models to perform \textit{parametric forward-chaining} during information internalization to solve large-scale arithmetic reasoning problems with impressive performance, outperforming frontier LLMs based on non-parametric memory.

-To summarize, our work 1) contributes towards more fundamentally understanding and addressing the Reversal Curse, and more importantly, 2) connects the Reversal Curse with the more foundational problem of \textit{improving conceptual binding and generalization} in AI models, rigorously establishing the concrete challenges for the broader research community.
+To summarize, our work 1) contributes towards understanding and addressing the Reversal Curse, and more importantly, 2) connects the Reversal Curse with the more foundational problem of \textit{improving conceptual binding and generalization} in AI models, rigorously establishing the concrete challenges for the broader research community.